Back to Amcrest Guides

 Verify IP Address Configuration

-Access the NVR main menu and navigate to Camera or Remote Device settings.
+Access the NVR main menu and go to Camera or Remote Device settings.
 Check the list of detected cameras and their IP addresses.
 The camera must be on the same subnet as the NVR, typically 192.168.1.x.
 If the camera has a different subnet like 192.168.0.x, you need to change either the camera or NVR IP range to match.
 Use the Amcrest IP Config Tool software on a PC connected to the same network to find and modify camera IP addresses.

 3